 However, the interesting aspect of Harrison’s story might be a double-edged sword for crowdsourcing advocates: In spite of eventual success, it took 66 years for the Parliament to find the right solution to the challenge!
 Born in 1693, Harrison had basically dedicated his whole life to the creation of his new device and finally received his monetary award in the amount of £8,750 for his achievements in 1773 when he was 80 years old.
 He could only enjoy the large lump-sum for a few years as he passed away 3 years later.

 Fast forward to 2014, there are still challenges in front of companies and other organizations which might take 66 years to solve if not more.
 However, we can now be more optimistic about the potential outcome of crowdsourcing challenges for the following reasons:

 Yes, it’s about the Internet:

-I personally don’t have extensive knowledge about the crowdsourcing challenge launched by the British Parliament in early 1700s, but I doubt they announced and promoted it around the globe.
-At best, the reach of this challenge would have been limited to Britain and its colonies (For a good period of time in 1700s, the country was in war with Spain and didn’t have much connection with them).
+I personally don’t have extensive knowledge about the crowdsourcing challenge launched by the British Parliament in the early 1700s, but I doubt they announced and promoted it around the globe.
+At best, the reach of this challenge would have been limited to Britain and its colonies (For a good period of time in the 1700s, the country was in war with Spain and didn’t have much connection with them).

-Today, however, it’s relatively easy to set up a contest, translate it to different languages and push it to target audience of certain background all over the world: Who knows?
+Today, however, it’s relatively easy to set up a contest, translate it to different languages and push it to the target audience of certain background all over the world: Who knows?
 You might find more than one John Harrison when you launch a campaign on a global scale.